Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 before we sold that.

-for almost in the beginning
+for almost from the beginning said to me,

-you're not is more easygoing
+you're not as you're more easygoing

 than you were a few years ago.

-I say, well, yeah, because I was worried
+because I was worried

 that we weren't going to be surviving.

-And so it was, it was
+And so it was, it was it was nice to hear

-As stressed as I was in the early years.
+was in the early years

-they sort of perceived that.
+and they, they sort of perceived that.

-But it was important to Tim and I that we
+But it was important to Tim

-didn't share all the, all the weakness.
+and I that we didn't share all the,

 Yeah.